10 Unique Ways To Spend Mother's Day Outside

 Have a Picnic with Mom

 So, it might sound cliché – but is it?
 When is the last time you enjoyed a picnic, yet alone one with your mom?
 Now’s the time to plan it.
 Invest in a classic blanket and basket and make something delicious to nosh on.
-Whether it’s a local park where you can safely social distance, a not-so-local outdoor space that is home to some great memories, or your porch or backyard, the beautiful scenery and quality time spent together will be worth it.
+Whether it’s a local park, a not-so-local outdoor space that is home to some great memories, or your porch or backyard, the beautiful scenery and quality time spent together will be worth it.
 Cheers to spring (and to mom)!

 Even if the path is flat – grab your camera and hit the trails with mom.
 There are few things better than taking in the sights and sounds of the forest with family.
 You’ll end up with so many beautiful sights to remember; plus, you can capture the special experience in photos and share it with friends and family on mother’s day (your mom will love posting about her hike on FB, too).

 Check out these great hiking caps for sun and glare protection before you hit the trails, and our totally tubulars for face and neck coverage.
-Did you know that you can actually cut your tube in half (lengthwise) and add slits over the ears, which will help secure it in place?
+Did you know that you can wear your neck gaiter as a headband too?
 Oh, and it's a super fun and cute way to match with mom, too, if that's your jam!
 It also offers UPF 50+ sun protection for your face.
 No sun burn for mom – or you – this Mother’s Day.